 If you agree to take part in the interview a member of the research team will contact you to arrange a convenient time for this to take place.
 You will be able to choose whether the interview takes place face to face at the hospital, via telephone or via web conference (eg Teams or Skype), depending on your preference.
 The interview will be conducted by Dr Nikki Cotterill or one of her colleagues.
 Dr Cotterill is an Associate Professor at the Bristol Urological Institute and a visiting fellow at the University of Southampton.
 Dr Cotterill is very familiar with conducting interviews of this type.
 The interview is expected to take about 30 minutes.
-During the interview we would like to ask you some questions about how the catheter used in the study (Flume catheter) compares with the Foley catheter.
-This will include whether the placement and removal of the Flume catheter was easy or difficult, whether there are positive or negative aspects of the Flume catheter and if you have any comments on how the catheter could be improved.
+During the interview you will be asked about your experiences with your normal catheter and the

+Flume catheter.
+This may include whether there are positive or negative aspects of the catheters.